Well-posedness and observability of Sturm-Liouville systems on a class of Hilbert spaces: Riesz-spectral property on a class of Hilbert spaces

 \section{Riesz-spectral property on a class of Hilbert spaces}

-In this section, we are interested in properties of the operator $A$ when regarded as an operator on some spaces that are more regular than $X$.
-Observe that, except for Corollaries \ref{Cor1} and \ref{Cor2}, the concepts and results of this section are valid for any Riesz-spectral operator whose spectrum is real and upper bounded.
+First, we are interested in properties of the operator $A$ when regarded as an operator on some spaces that are more regular than $X$.
+Observe that, except for Corollaries \ref{Cor1} and \ref{Cor2}, the concepts and results of this section are valid for any Riesz-spectral operator whose spectrum is real and upper bounded.\\